shiehn/MusicXmlGoParser/README.md

 # MusicXmlGoParser
-Parses MusicXml and exports to a proprietary format used by SignalsAndSorcery.com
+Converts MusicXml into a machine learning friendly format